Jakob-Sarmiento/jakob-sarmiento-data-analyst-portfolio/README.md

 # Data Analyst Portfolio

-Hello, I'm Jakob Sarmiento, and I am an aspiring data analyst.
-During the past year, I have been constantly strengthening my technical skills through my certification and internship, and finally implemented the skills I've learned through each project I have created.
-Here, you can find the three projects I have created so far.
+Hi, I’m Jakob Sarmiento.
+I’m an aspiring data analyst with a B.S. in Information Technology & Informatics and a Google Data Analytics Professional Certificate.
+Over the past year I’ve strengthened my technical and analytical skills my certification and internship experience, applying them in a series of data projects.
+This repository showcases three of those projects.